-Health 101: Principles of Healthful Living is a popular class with over 20 sections of the course offered each semester between 2020 and 2022.
+Health 101: Principles of Healthful Living is a popular class with over 20 sections of the course offered each semester.
 This course addresses contemporary public health issues and emphasizes development of holistically healthy living.
 Topics include an overview of acute and chronic infectious diseases, human sexuality, drug addiction, alcohol and tobacco dependency, cardiovascular disease and cancer, health and fitness, nutrition, body composition, and environmental and psychological wellness.
-The average completion and success rate for HLTH 101 is 91.5% and 82.8%, respectively.

 Health 116: Women's Health and Well-Being, is a course that provides modern knowledge to the development of understanding, attitudes, and practices essential to healthful living with special emphasis on women's issues.
 Includes comprehensive coverage of nutrition and personal fitness; injury prevention; chronic and infectious diseases; reproductive health; substance abuse; emotional well-being; and a history of women's health concerns.
-Between 2020 and 2022, there has been at least one section scheduled each semester.
-The average completion and success rate for HLTH 116 is 93.6% and 85.1%, respectively.